wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-dotnet-troubleshoot-visual-studio.md

 You'll learn:

-* Which Azure web site management functions are available in Visual Studio.
+* Which Azure web app management functions are available in Visual Studio.
-* How to use Visual Studio remote view to make quick changes in a remote web site.
+* How to use Visual Studio remote view to make quick changes in a remote web app.
-* How to run debug mode remotely while a project is running in Azure, both for a web site and for a WebJob.
+* How to run debug mode remotely while a project is running in Azure, both for a web app and for a WebJob.
 * How to create application trace logs and view them while the application is creating them.
 * How to view web server logs, including detailed error messages and failed request tracing.
 * How to send diagnostic logs to an Azure Storage account and view them there.